 Hello Nap Time readers!
 I’m thrilled to be back here with another quick and easy recipe!

 With Cinco de Mayo coming up, I seem to be thinking more and more about fun Mexican food ideas.
 Ok, to be fair, I’m pretty much ALWAYS thinking about Mexican food – it’s my all time favorite!
-I’ve shared a few of my favorites at YBR, like my one pan Mexican Chicken and Rice.
 I don’t always love the calories though, so I’ve tried to lighten up those dishes wherever I can.
 For example, in the taco salad recipe that I’m sharing at Yellow Bliss Road today, I use lean ground turkey in place of the ground beef.
 All of the flavor without all of the fat!
 (The key is to purchase the LEAN ground turkey – otherwise you can end up with just as much fat in the meat as the lean ground beef).

 For today’s recipe, we are going to put together a delicious taco salad that’s tossed in a yummy ranch salsa and served in mini taco cups. (tip: cut out a few calories by using whole wheat tortillas).